IBM/storage-fusion/install/2.7.1Script/readme.md

 ### NOTE
 - If port is used in LOCAL_ISF_REGISTRY(-lreg) make sure to add that entry in your pull-secret file
-- The Input details like LOCAL_ISF_REGISTRY & LOCAL_ISF_REPOSITORY are based on mirroring in the IBM Knowledge centre, please refer the IBM Knowledge centre for more details https://www.ibm.com/docs/en/sfhs/2.7.x?topic=installation-mirroring-your-images-enterprise-registry .
+- For the required Pull-secret registries & input details like LOCAL_ISF_REGISTRY & LOCAL_ISF_REPOSITORY of respective images are based on steps in the IBM Knowledge centre, please refer the IBM Knowledge centre for more details https://www.ibm.com/docs/en/sfhs/2.7.x?topic=installation-mirroring-your-images-enterprise-registry .
 - For the locations of ImageContentSourcePolicy & CatalogSource which are obtained while mirroring, please refer the respective sections in the IBM Knowledge centre https://www.ibm.com/docs/en/sfhs/2.7.x?topic=installation-mirroring-your-images-enterprise-registry.